minghangz/ResVG/README.md

 This repository is the official Pytorch implementation for paper **ResVG: Enhancing Relation and Semantic Understanding in Multiple Instances for Visual Grounding**.

+In this paper, we propose a novel approach, the **Re**lation and **S**emantic-sensitive **V**isual **G**rounding (ReSVG) model, to improve the model's understanding of relation and semantic in multiple instances.
+Firstly, we enhance the model's understanding of fine-grained semantics by injecting semantic prior information derived from text queries into the model.
+This is achieved by leveraging text-to-image generation models to produce images representing the semantic attributes of target objects described in queries.
+Secondly, we tackle the lack of training samples with multiple distractions by introducing a relation-sensitive data augmentation method.
+This method generates additional training data by synthesizing images containing multiple objects of the same category and pseudo queries based on their spatial relationships.
+The proposed ReSVG model significantly improves the model's ability to comprehend both object semantics and spatial relations, leading to enhanced performance in visual grounding tasks, particularly in scenarios with multiple-instance distractions.

+Our paper was accepted by ACM-MM 2024.

 ![](figure.png)

 ## Contents